Skip to main content

 Polydactyly (pol-ee-DAK-tuh-lee) is when a baby is born with an extra finger on the hand or an extra toe on the foot.
 It can be on one or both hands or feet.

-Polydactyly usually happens on the pinky finger side of the hand or little toe side of the foot (called "post-axial").
-Less often, it happens on the thumb or big toe side ("pre-axial").
-Rarely, it can be central or in the middle of the hand or foot.
+Polydactyly often happens on the pinky finger side of the hand or little toe side of the foot (called "post-axial").
+It can also happen on the thumb or big toe side ("pre-axial"), or it can be in the middle of the hand or foot (“central”).
 The extra digit is usually smaller than the other fingers or toes.

 What Causes Polydactyly?

 Any baby can be born with polydactyly.
-Post-axial polydactyly can run in families.
+Sometimes, polydactyly can run in families.

 Most babies who have polydactyly do not have other health problems.
 But sometimes, it happens as part of a genetic syndrome .